Should King County renew its lease with one of the region’s largest emitters of pollution?

 Ardagh is also the region’s largest source of sulfur dioxide pollution, the Clean Air Agency’s records show.
 That chemical makes breathing difficult for asthmatics and can cause wheezing, shortness of breath and chest tightness.
 The company has not been cited for discharging this pollution due to the fact that its emissions are under the limits specified in its government-issued permit.

-The Clean Air Agency’s data also show that the plant regionally is the second largest emitter of nitrous oxide, the third largest polluter of a class of compounds called toxic air contaminants.
-It's also among the top 10 emitters of carbon monoxide, hazardous air pollutants and volatile organic compounds.
-Again, the company was not cited for emitting these pollutants because the levels of pollution it discharged are allowed under a government-issued permit.
+The Clean Air Agency’s data also show that the plant regionally is the second largest emitter of nitrogen oxides, the third largest polluter of a class of compounds called toxic air contaminants.
+It's also among the top 10 emitters of carbon monoxide, hazardous air pollutants and volatile organic compounds, although those pollutants are not regulated under the facility's government-issued permit because the levels emitted are considered too small to be regulated.

 A document provided by the company to King County and obtained by InvestigateWest under the Washington Public Records Act shows that the company has had several run-ins with governmental environmental agencies in the past few years.